How To Survive in a Drought

 3. How is my business affected by drought?

-Asking the above questions and more will help you better understand what drought is and why it’s important to prepare yourself early to avoid the worst disaster.
+Asking the above questions will help you better understand what drought is and why preparing yourself early is essential to avoid the worst disaster.

 Work as a Community is Easier During a Drought

-We all have a part to play when it comes to mitigating the effects of drought.
-Gathering all available resources and working together has better results than going it alone.
-As a team, you can organize workshops where all community members are invited.
-This is very important especially if the community is actively involved in farming and livestock keeping (ranching).
+We all have a part to play in mitigating the effects of drought.
+Gathering all available resources and working together produces better results than going it alone.
+As a team, you can organize workshops to which all community members are invited.
+This is very important, especially if the community is actively involved in farming and livestock keeping (ranching).

-At the workshop, the community members can learn more about soil health, how to manage pasture and ranches.
+At the workshop, community members can learn more about soil health and how to manage pastures and ranches.
 Furthermore, the presentation can cover drought risk management and how to overcome it.

-As a community, you can take the workshop further by creating a web series.
-Since the web series will be available online, community members can access it for generations to come.
+You can take the workshop further by creating a web series as a community.
+Since the web series will be available online, community members can access it for generations.
 Adding content to the web series will be much easier too.
 Additional content to include drought planning techniques – planning, monitoring, setting critical dates, assessing drought impacts and assessing the financial impact of drought management.

 Take Inventory Look at Your Resources to Take on the Drought

-As a community, it is important to take inventory of the available resources.
+It is important for a community to take inventory of its resources.
 What resources do you have?
 Start by tracking natural resources like rivers, springs, and streams.
 Other resources to take inventory of include livestock, personnel, and finances.
-With the inventory at hand, you can finally come up with a sound drought management plan.
+With the inventory at hand, you can finally develop a sound drought management plan.

-It is important to understand that the process of taking inventory should be continuous.
-Doing so will enable the community to know how susceptible their farms and livestock are to drought and its repercussions.
+It is important to understand that the inventory process should be continuous.
+Doing so will let the community know how susceptible their farms and livestock are to drought and its repercussions.

 Furthermore, it allows the community to know how drought begins and progresses.